Trust-Anchor-Group/XmppOpenAIBridge/README.md

 different nodes in different content, if you wish to use different API Keys (and therefore distribute associated costs, depending on type of content.)

+## Speech to text conversion

+The OpenAI bridges support speech to text conversion.
+To use this function simply send an URI that points to the audio containing the speech.
+In XMPP this can be achieved in various ways:

+1. Upload audio file to Neuron using HTTP-upload, and send the resulting URI
+2. Publish access to the audio file via the [HTTPX XEP-0332 extension](https://xmpp.org/extensions/xep-0332.html).

 ## Trying the XMPP Bridges

 You can try the bridges without installing the package, by connecting and chatting with the following JIDs: